 A London weighting allowance is added to salaries where applicable.

 Income figures are intended as a guide only.

-The normal working week is 37 hours.
-Occasional work outside of normal office hours may be required.
 Holiday entitlement for probation officers in the NPS starts at 25 days per year plus public holidays.

 What to expect